Meet our Courage Kenny Card Artists

 Olive Reich, Olive studied painting at Mount Holyoke College and at Art Students League and Parsons School of Design.
 Her paintings are a harmonious blend of pastel colors over an irregular grid of rhythmic lines and forms.
 "I believe that the real purpose of art is the state of caring.
 I want to take those who look at my work away from the anxiety of worldly inputs and problems and give them some joy.
 I hope that I have been successful in this purpose."
 Olive has studios in Shelter Island Heights, NY and Bay Ridge, Brooklyn NY. www.oliveart.com See Olive's Card!

-Deborah Ronglien, Deborah is a professional Eden Prairie artist who paints in several styles from realism to abstraction.
-Despite a congenital degenerative spine disease, Deborah continues her artistic work with the help from a modified studio.
+Deborah Ronglien, Deborah is a professional artist who paints in several styles from realism to abstraction.
+Despite a congenital degenerative spine disease, Deborah continues her artistic work with the help from a modified art studio.
 Watercolor and collage are her true passions.
-"I love the luminosity and fluidity of watercolor".
+"I love the luminosity and fluidity of watercolor."
 Nature is her constant source of inspiration.
-"I enjoy recording the beauty of nature through my paintings.
-It's the bridge that connects us all." www.deborah-ronglien.artistwebsites.com See Deborah's Card!
+"I enjoy recording the beauty of nature through my paintings - it's the bridge that connects us all." www.deborah-ronglien.artistwebsites.com See Deborah's Card!

 Marlene Schwartz, Rio Grande, NJ.
 Marlene has been interested in art since early childhood and has pursued many mediums working equally well in pastels, watercolor and oils.
 Eventually, she decided to concentrate on watercolors.
 "Painting for me is truly a miracle," states Ms. Schwartz.
 "When I paint, it amazes me to see the beautiful images appear almost magically as I work.
 Cardinals in the winter snow bring cheer even on the stormiest days."
 See Marlene's Card!